pace-neutrons/Horace/documentation/smg/17_using_pixel_data.md

     This most often occurs when the next page is loaded.
   - Changes are _never_ written to the SQW file used in construction.
   - A logical array is held on the object that tracks which pages are "dirty".
-  - If a page is "clean" the data is loaded from the SQW, if the page is "dirty" it is loaded from a temporary file.
+  - If a page is "clean" the data is loaded from the SQW file, if the page is "dirty", it is loaded from a temporary file.
   - Each page has its own temporary file.

 - It is a